Sling: Icelandic startup wants to change face of labor management

-There is no one-size-fits-all solution when it comes to implementing a 24-hour schedule in your restaurant.
+There is no one-size-fits-all solution when it comes to implementing a successful staff schedule for a restaurant that’s open 24 hours a day.

 What works for one business may not work for another.
 That’s why it’s vital to choose the schedule that works best for you, your team, and the way your restaurant operates.